 What it Is

-The Lexington School, along with fellow schools from the Elementary Schools Research Collaborative (ESRC) made a groundbreaking shift in the focus of assessment in our schools.
-The Mission Skills Assessment (MSA) was developed with the sole intent of measuring the skills that schools like The Lexington School hold in highest regard.
-These are the skills woven into the school's mission statement and philosophy of education.
+A history lesson: The Lexington School, along with fellow schools from the Elementary Schools Research Collaborative (ESRC), a national benchmarking group, made a groundbreaking shift in the focus on assessment in our schools.
+The Mission Skills Assessment (MSA) was developed with the sole intent of measuring what many in education call "21st-century skills."

 The Lexington School is proud to have led the way in designing an interdisciplinary curriculum that engages these important character skills.
 While we continue to use the ERB assessment tool for standardized testing in grades 3-8, the Mission Skill approach to teaching and learning has helped us prepare our students for jobs of the future we can't even imagine.
 Mission skills are a springboard to a lifelong love of learning and a leg up when it is time to be an adult.